ibm-cloud-docs/vpc/vsi_instance_storage_how_to.md

 This example shows an interface type of `virtio_blk`.

 ## Using custom images with instance storage disk
+{: #using-custom-images}

 If you are using custom images, make sure that you load the correct device drivers in the image to use the disks.

-If your instance storage device has a connection type of virtio_blk (all General Purpose profiles with instance storage - Balanced, Compute and Memory - offer only virtio_blk connections), then the libvirt virtio driver must be installed.
+If your instance storage device has an interface type of virtio_blk, then the libvirt virtio driver must be installed.
 The libvirt virtio driver is automatically installed with all IBM provided operating systems.
+All general-purpose profiles with instance storage only offer virtio_blk connections.

 ## Using instance storage from your instance